collinlewin/WoW_Rewards_Project/README.md

 ## Crafting Order Reward Systems

 Professionals who complete Crafting Orders are rewarded with gold and, less often, profession levels.
 Thus, the reward for Crafting Orders is the same as that for using the Auction House in a majority of cases.
-Potential new reward systems could include...
+Additionally, the cadence/schedule for the current Crafting Order reward is short-term in that the main reward (gold) is awarded once per Crafting Order.
+It might be meaningful to include additional rewards earned over a longer period of time, granting a sense of satisfaction similar to that from long-term career development.
+Such potential new reward systems could include...

 * **New Currency: Artisan Tokens**
+  - Overview
-  - Overview: Introduce a new currency, Artisan Tokens, awarded for completing crafting orders.
+    - Introduce a new currency, Artisan Tokens, awarded for completing crafting orders.
 Artisan Tokens can be exhanged for profession-specific cosmetic items (e.g., transmogs, toys, pets, mounts) at a vendor near their profession's station in the capital city.
     -   Cosmetics for each profession improve immersion through roleplay and customization, as they better reflect the player's identity as a distinguished member of their profession.
 Bind-on-pickup (BoP) cosmetics also seem relatively simple to implement with respect to (a lack of) economic impacts, etc.
+  - Rate of Reward
+    - _Do we encourage players to do Crafting Orders for hours by granting the currency for each order?
+Do we instead motivate diversity in play by granting the currency for only the first X orders each day?
+Does the former turn the currency into an unenjoyable grind to get any rewards?
+Does the latter turn the currency into a daily to-do that players end up dreading?_
+      - Limiting the number of token-awarding Crafting Orders per day allows a more fair opportunity to earn tokens for professions that struggle to obtain as many orders as other professions.
+As such, I will choose to grant Artisan tokens for the first 4 orders each day to match the current limit of 4 public Crafting Orders per day.
+Data on the current distribution of Crafting Orders might be more informative for determining this value, but 4 seems reasonable.
-  - Amount per Order:
+  - Amount of Reward
+    - More impressive Crafting Orders (e.g., higher ilvl gear) should be rewarded with more Artisan tokens as an extra Reward of Glory that praises the player for their exceptional work.
+I select a somewhat arbitrary but reasonable range of 8-20 Artisan tokens per Crafting Order and determine the cosmetic prices using this range.
+  - Balancing Token Acquisition Across Professions
+    - The most obvious flaw of this currency is that some professions use Crafting Orders far less than the the professions (e.g. Alchemy), and some not at all (e.g. Herbalism).

+  - **Artisan Token Cosmetic Store**
+  -

 * **New Status Effect: Flow State**
+  - Overview
-  - Overview: Completing a crafting order grants a status effect, Flow State, that increases inspiration for the next crafting order.
+    - Completing a crafting order grants a status effect, Flow State, that increases inspiration for the next crafting order.
       - An interesting alternative is to buff a random crafting stat, or the user's highest crafting stat in order to better distinguish the identity of the player's crafting build (meaning, the stat they are prioritizing).
+    - Duration
-  - Duration: I am split on two options for duration: 1) each crafting order grants a stack, with a duration of ~20 minutes, or 2) the first crafting order each day grants a stack, with a duration of 24 hours.
+      - I am split on two options for duration: 1) each crafting order grants a stack, with a duration of ~20 minutes, or 2) the first crafting order each day grants a stack, with a duration of 24 hours.
 The former motivates a single, continuing session of orders, whereas the latter motivates a daily "streak" style.
 In either case, the duration is short enough to motivate more crafting orders, but not too short as to bring source of stress and hasty rudeness to the next customer.
+  - Stacking
-  - Stacking: Another consideration is whether the effect will stack; that is, if the player completes an order before the buff expires, the duration will be reset and the player will gain a stack.
+    - Another consideration is whether the effect will stack; that is, if the player completes an order before the buff expires, the duration will be reset and the player will gain a stack.
 Stacks will contribute to additional inspiration gain and thus incentivize "keeping the ball rolling", i.e. sustained contribution to crafting, similar to real blacksmith, etc.
-  - Amount and Functional Form: Without stacking, the buff would increase inspiration by either a flat amount, or a percentage of the user's current inspiration.
+    - Amount and Functional Form
+      - Without stacking, the buff would increase inspiration by either a flat amount, or a percentage of the user's current inspiration.
 The former would avoid forcing more player's into an inspiration-focused build.
 With stacking, A linear scaling of inspiration gain ($IG$) with the number of stacks is likely too extreme.
 Instead, a slower, logarithmic growth seems more appropriate: $$IG = C \ln(s + 1)$$ where constant $C$ rescales the amount of inspiration gained.
 Note: $s+1$ is used within the logarithm such that $IG(0) = 0$, meaning that no inspiration is gained without a stack.
       - To gauge a reasonable value for C, we recall that 10 more points of inspiration translates to a 1% increase in probability of crafting an item with higher base skill.
 To put this into relevant context, the Elemental Lariat is a powerful neck item that Jewelcrafters create via Crafting Orders.
 The 418-ilvl version of the item is impossible to craft without an inspiration proc (the skill required to craft a 418-ilvl is below the maximum skill a player can have, even with ideal skill point allocation).
 A 3-8% buff in inspiration, equivalent to 3-8 more 418-ilvl Lariats for each 100 crafted, seems like a safe place to constrain the buff, while remaining enticing enough to be sought after.
 Using this 3% lower bound on the buff results in $C = 30 / \ln(2) = 43.3$, and the following inspiration gains as a function of stack number:

 <h3 align="center"></h3>